-The scoring activity makes it possible to take one or more inputs from your activities and configure a score for each student in a course.
+The scoring activity makes it possible to take one or more inputs from your activities and configure a score for each learner in a course.
 The scoring activity can be used to:

-Show students a score for their submission that's been reviewed by instructors, teaching assistants or by their peers.
+Show learners a score for their submission that's been reviewed by instructors, teaching assistants or by their peers.

-Create a combined score that evaluates student performance in multiple different activities.
+Create a combined score that evaluates learner performance in multiple different activities.

-Set a passing threshold that must be met in order for students to move on to other activities in the course.
+Set a passing threshold that must be met in order for learners to move on to other activities in the course.

 How to set up the scoring activity